-Tokyo has a well-earned reputation as a holiday destination which comes with a hefty price tag, but there are plenty of ways to enjoy Japan’s premier city without it breaking the bank.
-Take getting around, for example.
-The cheapest and quickest way to explore is by way of the subway system and JR train lines.
-The Yamanote subway line rings the inner city, making most major sights accessible to visitors in under an hour, and stations have signs and maps in English, with the trains frequent, clean and safe to ride.
-When it comes to the major sights, many of the top attractions are free.
-For people-watching, the Shinjuku district is a great initiation into the neon-lit craziness of Tokyo.
-Head there for sunset, where above ground the reward is a maze of streets and alleys inhabited by the hip young Tokyoites.
+Tokyo has a well-earned reputation as a holiday destination which comes with a hefty price tag, but there are plenty of ways to enjoy Japan’s premier city without it hitting your wallet too hard.
+When it comes to getting around, the cheapest and quickest way to explore the city is using the subway system and JR train lines.
+The Yamanote subway line circumnavigates the inner city, making most major sights accessible to visitors in under an hour.
+The stations also have signs and maps in English, and the trains run frequently, and are clean and safe to ride.
+When it comes to major sights, many of the top attractions in Tokyo are free.
+For people-watching, the Shinjuku district is a great way to experience the neon-lit craziness of the city.
+Head there for sunset, where above ground the reward is a maze of streets and alleys inhabited by hip young Tokyoites.
 And if you’re looking for cheap eats, in between department stores and designer boutiques are restaurants, ramen houses serving noodles, and back alley bars, making this a really interesting district of the city.